-Figure 29 shows the location of each of the functional components described below.
-Also, refer to the Sequence of Operation Section of this manual .
+Figure 30 shows the location of each of the functional components described below.
 If any component of the furnace must be replaced, use only factory authorized replacement parts.
-See the Replacement Parts List for the factory authorized replacement for each component.
+See the Replacement Parts List for each component.

-Flame Sensor

-The flame sensor acts to prove that flame has carried over from the igniter to the opposite end burner.
-If no flame is sensed, the furnace will shut down within 7 seconds of ignition.
+Flame Sensor - The flame sensor acts to prove that flame has carried over from the igniter to the opposite end burner.
+If no flame is sensed, the furnace will be shut down automatically.